 eCommerce KPI: Best 10 eCommerce Metrics to Boost Your Business Growth

 KPI stands for key performance indicators.
-It is essential to know a thin line between metrics and KPIs.
+It is essential to know the thin line between metrics and KPIs.
 KPIs are generally associated with a particular business goal.
-But metrics, on the other hand, metrics refer to the assessment of the overall business health.
+However, metrics, on the other hand, refer to the assessment of an organization’s overall business health.
 Therefore, they do not cater to particular business goals.
 This article will discuss the top 10 eCommerce KPI metrics that will boost your business growth.

 Net Profit

 It is the most significant indicator of a successful business since time immemorial.
-Being a business owner, you need to closely analyze your profits.
+As a business owner, you need to closely analyze your financial performance.
 When you see a steady rise or consistency in profits, you can assume that your marketing agencies are working correctly.

 Conversion rate

-Conversion rate is the most significant performance indicator when it comes to eCommerce.
-Conversion rate refers to the number of customers who engage in certain activities on your website out of all the total customers who visit your website.
-This conversion rate states how successful are your eCommerce strategies.
+The conversion rate is the most significant performance indicator when it comes to e-commerce.
+The conversion rate refers to the percentage of customers who engage in a specific activity on your website out of all the total customers who visit your website.
+This conversion rate indicates the success of your eCommerce strategies.

 Conversion rate per website traffic channel

-Website traffic states the number of customers that have visited your website during a particular period.
-The website traffic helps you in assessing the popularity of your website.
-Implementing conversion rate in assessing website traffic is a good indicator because it will help you analyze several things.
-It will indicate which of your eCommerce website developments are performing the best and which channels do not need to be invested.
+Website traffic refers to the number of customers who have visited your website during a specific period.
+The website traffic helps you assess the popularity of your website.
+Implementing conversion rate as a metric for assessing website traffic is a good indicator because it helps you analyze several key aspects.
+It will indicate which of your eCommerce website developments are performing the best and which channels do not require further investment.

 Customer Lifetime Value

 In short, this is referred to as CLTV.
-This indicator assesses the overall business health of your eCommerce.
-When you are tracking your CLTV, you are trying to establish a bond with your potential customers.
-However, it is always more beneficial to hold back old customers than gain new customers.
-This is because the old customers have already developed a weakness towards your brand.
+This indicator assesses the overall health of your eCommerce business.
+When tracking your CLTV, you aim to establish a connection with your potential customers.
+However, it is always more beneficial to retain old customers than to acquire new ones.
+This is because your old customers have already developed a preference for your brand.

 Customer Retention Rate

-This is generally referred to as the CRR.
-This indicator shows the number of old customers who come back to your eCommerce website every time.
-In the world of business, such customers are given utmost importance.
+Customer Retention Rate is generally referred to as the CRR.
+This indicator displays the number of returning customers who visit your eCommerce website repeatedly.
+In the business world, such customers are given the utmost importance.
 This is because they are considered gods!
 These loyal customers stick to your website, but they also help spread the word about your services to their close ones.
-Therefore, even a slight increase in your CRR can positively impact your business growth.
+Therefore, even a slight increase in your CRR can have a positive impact on your business growth.

 Annual Rate of Repurchase

-When old customers come back and purchase from you repeatedly, that is a positive indicator that your business is doing good.
+When old customers return and make repeat purchases from you, it is a positive indicator that your business is thriving.
 Your product collection is up to the mark, and you deliver satisfying services that keep your customers happy.
-This is why they keep on coming back and purchasing from you.
+This is why they keep coming back and continue to purchase from you.
 You can expand your business without worrying much when you have loyal customer support.

 Average order value

-AOV or average order value stands for the amount of money a customer is spending on your products.
-If they buy a lot of products together, it means they trust your brand.
-If the otherwise scenario happens, they are new customers, and you need to apply strategies to hold them back.
+AOV, or average order value, refers to the total amount of money a customer spends on your products.
+If they purchase multiple products together, it means they trust your brand.
+If the otherwise scenario occurs, they are new customers, and you need to apply strategies to retain them.
 Thus, when you increase your AOV, your profits also increase.
-But if you are not getting appreciable profits, you can try to implement various strategies such as giving discounts on your products or organizing giveaways.
+However, if you are not generating appreciable profits, you can try implementing various strategies, such as offering discounts on your products or organizing giveaways.

 Cart abandonment rate

-Cart abandonment refers to the left of items on the part of the customers.
-When the customer visits your eCommerce website and it is the condition that adds items to purchase but does not ultimately purchase the item.
-The increase in cart abandonment rate indicates customers’ loss of trust in your products.
-This is a negative indicator for your eCommerce website and needs to be looked after.
+Cart abandonment refers to the abandonment of items by customers.
+When the customer visits your eCommerce website, it is the condition that allows them to add items to their purchase, but it does not ultimately result in a purchase.
+The increase in cart abandonment rate indicates a loss of trust in your products among customers.
+This is a negative indicator for your eCommerce website and needs attention.

 Orders per active customers